 Most doctors seem to interpret the Weight/Height Chart as follows: the 50% line is the median, the average.
-When the chart was created, of all the children measured, most of them had certain measurements and therefore these measurements are presented as the 50th percentile, median or average.
-When comparing a real child to the chart, if a child’s weight and height are within those of the 50th percentile, he is average; he is in the 50th percentile.
+When the chart was created, of all the children measured, most of them had certain measurements and therefore these measurements are presented as the 50th percentile, median, or average.
+When comparing a real child to the chart, if a child’s weight and height are within those of the 50th percentile, he/she is average; the child is in the 50th percentile.

 From Johns Hopkins Children’s Center: